ajayboddu-2006/Digital_Heart_Rate_Estimator/README.md

 * **Dynamic Thresholding:** The threshold adjusts automatically according to the maximum amplitude of the recent signal history, allowing the detector to handle varying signal amplitudes across different patients or measurement conditions.
 * **Peak Validation:** Only peaks exceeding the adaptive threshold are considered valid, reducing false detections caused by noise or motion artifacts.
 * **Robustness to Signal Variability:** By continuously updating the threshold, the system maintains accurate detection in the presence of amplitude drift, baseline wander, or transient spikes.
+* **Dynamic clock scaling (FAST/SLOW modes):** An inactivity counter (idle_cnt) and FSM switch processing to SLOW mode after IDLE_SAMPLES without peaks, reducing operation rate by using a divided clock (clk_slow), and return to FAST mode when activity resumes.

+* **Clock-scaled heavy logic:** The most power-hungry blocks (buffer max search and adaptive threshold update) run on the scaled clock (clk_scaled), so their switching activity is reduced during low heart-rate or idle periods while lightweight monitoring continues at the base clock.

 This adaptive approach ensures that the heart rate calculation remains accurate in real-time operation, without manual tuning or offline calibration.